-Remark 4 We already noted that setting $x{r,A}$ (Figure 11(b)) breaks this self-regulation and makes the system inconsistent.
-A related problem is when the reactor volume V is too small relative to the feed F_0 , such that the required $x{r,A}$ exceeds 1, which is impossible.
-In practice, if we increase the feed rate F_0 and approach this situation, we will experience "snow-balling"11 where the recycle D becomes very large, and also the boilup V becomes very large.
+Remark 3 We already noted that setting $x{r,A}$ (Figure 10(b)) breaks the self-regulation and makes the system inconsistent.
+A related problem, which applies to Figure 10(a), is when the reactor volume V is too small relative to the feed $F_0$ , such that the required $x{r,A}$ exceeds 1, which is impossible.
+In practice, if we increase the feed rate $F_0$ and approach this situation, we will experience "snow-balling" where the recycle D becomes very large, and also the boilup V becomes very large.
 Eventually, V may reach its maximum value, and we loose composition control and we will get "break-through" of A in the bottom product.
-Snow-balling is therefore a result of a too small reactor.
+Snow-balling is therefore the result of too small a reactor.

-Remark 5 Consider the same process (Figure 11), but assume that the fresh feed (F_0) contains an inert component I in addition to the reactant A. If I is more volatile than component B, then component I will be recycled back to the reactor and will accumulate in the process.
-None of the inventory control systems in Figure 11 are consistent for the inert I. To make the system self-consistent for the inert, a purge stream must be introduced where part of stream D is taken out as a by-product.
+Remark 4 Consider the same process (Figure 10), but assume that the fresh feed ( $F_0$ ) contains an inert component I in addition to the reactant A. If I is more volatile than component B, then component I will be recycled back to the reactor and will accumulate in the process.
+None of the inventory control systems in Figure 10 are consistent for the inert I. To make the system local-consistent for the inert, a purge stream must be introduced where part of stream D is taken out as a by-product.